Award was created in 2008 to recognize individuals or groups for their

 group or organization can make nominations of candidates.
 Self-nominations are

-acceptable.
-The nomination package should include at least a 1-page description of the
+- At least a 1-page description of the

 recommendation from individuals familiar with the contributions.
-The package

 can be enhanced by including examples of contributions.
 These might include